squid-cache/squid-cache.github.io/CodeSprintOct2005.rst

 Primary goal:

-  * Port NegotiateAuthentication support from the negotiate-2.5 branch to Squid-3.
+  * Port [[Features/NegotiateAuthentication]] support from the negotiate-2.5 branch to Squid-3.

 Secondary goals: